MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/outlook-on-the-web-issues/shared-mailboxes-time-zone-setting.md

 appliesto:
 - Exchange Online
 ---
-# Time zone setting for shared mailboxes in Outlook on the web
+# Setting the time zone for a shared mailbox in Outlook on the web

-When you [create a shared mailbox](/microsoft-365/admin/email/create-a-shared-mailbox), it is not assigned a license right away because users don't sign into a shared mailbox directly.
+When you [create a shared mailbox](/microsoft-365/admin/email/create-a-shared-mailbox), the mailbox isn't immediately assigned a license.
+This is because users don't sign in to a shared mailbox directly.
 This behavior is by design.
-As a result, a time zone is not set automatically after a shared mailbox is created.
+Therefore, a time zone isn't automatically set after a shared mailbox is created.
 For information about when licenses are assigned to shared mailboxes, see [About shared mailboxes](/microsoft-365/admin/email/about-shared-mailboxes).

-## Check the time zone

-To check the time zone setting on a new shared mailbox, sign into your Microsoft 365 account as a tenant administrator and run the [Get-MailboxRegionalConfiguration](/powershell/module/exchange/get-mailboxregionalconfiguration) cmdlet as follows:
+To check the time zone setting on a new shared mailbox, sign in to your Microsoft 365 account as a tenant administrator, and run the [Get-MailboxRegionalConfiguration](/powershell/module/exchange/get-mailboxregionalconfiguration) cmdlet:

 `Get-MailboxRegionalConfiguration -Identity "<Shared_mailbox_name>"`

-> [!NOTE]
-> In the output from the cmdlet, fields such as "TimeZone" will display the value **\<null>** or **no value set**.
+**Note:** In the cmdlet output, fields such as "TimeZone" will have a value of **\<null>** or **no value set**.

-## Set the time zone

-To set the time zone for a shared mailbox, run the [Set-MailboxRegionalConfiguration](/powershell/module/exchange/set-mailboxregionalconfiguration) cmdlet as follows:
+To set the time zone for a new shared mailbox, run the [Set-MailboxRegionalConfiguration](/powershell/module/exchange/set-mailboxregionalconfiguration) cmdlet:

 `Set-MailboxRegionalConfiguration -Identity "<Shared_mailbox_name>" -TimeZone "<Supported_time_zone_key_name>"`

-For example, to set the time zone for a shared mailbox named **Shared mailbox B** to **Central Standard Time**, the cmdlet will look as follows:
+For example, to set the time zone to **Central Standard Time** for a shared mailbox that's named **Shared mailbox B**, run the following cmdlet:

 `Set-MailboxRegionalConfiguration -Identity "Shared mailbox B" -TimeZone "Central Standard Time"`